Marriage under the best of circumstances is not easy. It requires dedication,

 useful vehicles for protection in the event of divorce.

 In my divorce practice, since I am a psychologically-trained divorce attorney/mediator,

 I work with many couples where mental illness is a third party in a marriage.

 For those who want to save their marriage and work on their spouse’s

-mental health issues but protect their future, a postnuptial agreement
+mental health issues, but protect their future, a postnuptial agreement

-is a perfect solution.
+is the perfect solution.